modio/modio-sdk-legacy/samples/windows-mingw/Readme.md

 > mingw32-make
 ```

-Once the `MyProject.exe` binary file is generated you can execute it by typing:
+Once the `MyProject.exe` binary file is generated add the `libmodio.dll` next to it and execute by typing:

 ```bash
 > MyProject.exe